Ermachok/IterPoly_GUI/README.md

-Rep for project to show signals from ITER-like polys and their properties.
+Rep for project showing signals from ITER-like polys and their properties.
 Averaging, FWHM calculations, plotting.
 Matplotlib, tkinter, numpy used.
+Almost all work made in a couple of hours with a lot of soul and a lot of hatred